Adventure in the Galapagos!December 2–13, 2018

 Price & Inclusions

-If you submit your deposit after June 1 or wish to extend your payment plan until October 4, 2018, the cost is $3799.
-(For those guests, the second installment of $1500 is due on August 5 and the balance is due October 4.)
+If you submit your deposit after June 1 or wish to extend your payment plan until October 4, 2018, please contact us for rates, as they are contingent on flight prices and availability.

 Please read below for two room options on San Cristobal which can affect your price should you choose to upgrade or select a more value-minded room.

 - Hotel night in Quito on December 2, 2018

 - All accommodations in the Galapagos (please see note below)

 - Flight from Quito to Santa Cruz island

 - Charter flight from Santa Cruz to Isabela

 - Charter flight from Isabela to San Cristobal